vanessaaleung/ds-interview-prep/README.md

 # Data Science Interview Questions Preparation Website
-A website that helps practice Data Science interview questions Check out the website [here](https://ds-interview-fdcb3.web.app/)
+A website that helps practice Data Science interview questions

+Check out the website [here](https://ds-interview-fdcb3.web.app/)

 ## Features
 <img src="main_page.png" width="700px">

-### Practice questions
+### 1. Practice questions
 <img src="question_page.png" width="700px">

+A random question is fetched from the database and the user can type their answers in the text box.

-After submitting your answer, the website will display the correct answers and matching strings in your answer.
+After the users submitting their answers, the correct answers will be displayed and matching strings in the answer will be highlighted.
+The highlight feature is supported by the [react-highlight-words](https://github.com/bvaughn/react-highlight-words) package.

 <img src="submit_page.png" width="700px">

-### Contribute questions
+### 2. Contribute questions

 ## Techstack
 1. [React](https://reactjs.org/): A JavaScript library for building user interfaces